BillSchofield/WorkingEffectivelyWithLegacyCode/README.md

 WorkingEffectivelyWithLegacyCode
 ================================

+# Legacy Code

+## The Legacy Code Dilemma
+When we change code, we should have tests in place.
+To put tests in place, we often have to change code.

-Why do we change software?
+## Why do we change software?
 1. Add a feature - Add some behavior, hold existing behavior constant
 1. Fix a bug - Change some behavior, hold other behavior constant
 1. Improve design - Change code structure, hold existing behavior constant